mtrgroup/mtr.github.io/_posts/2015-02-02-working-on-project.md

 fi
 {% endhighlight %}

-For using it you need to install `virtualenvwrapper` globally by `sudo pip install virtualenvwrapper` More details about environment configuration we will post soon.
+To use it you need to install `virtualenvwrapper` globally by `sudo pip install virtualenvwrapper` We will post more details about environment configuration soon.

-So now, we can start to convert mockups in to the architecture of app.
-Then we create models, views, templates for main features.
+We are starting to converting mockups in to the architecture of app.
+Then we will create models, views, templates for main features.
-Of course, you can read all about this in next posts.
+Of course, you will be able to read about our progress in the next posts.

 Thanks for your support!